staeter/work-in-progress/dialogue.md

 # Dialogue

-Humanity has gained mastery over nature but its social organization is still subordinated to individualistic short term interests.
+Through sciences and technologies, humanity has gained mastery over nature but its social organization is still subordinated to individualistic short term interests.
 Deep systemic changes are needed for humanity to gain conscious control over its future and overcome the quagmires threatening it.

 This new socio-economic organization of society must be built by the masses voluntarily governing themselves.
 It therefore has to go beyond national boundaries, welcome humanity's intrinsic diversity and defend a positivist view of liberty.
-Thereby arises the need for tools of large scale collective organizing able to support the advent of such political order.
+Thereby arises the need for tools enabling large scale collective organizing and decision making able to support the advent of such political order.

 Building this social network is a humongous task that can only be completed with the coordination of a large pool of engineers, programers, designers, journalists and other content creators.
 This document is a first attempt at clarifying the requirements in order to structure and orient everyone's work toward a clear and unified goal.